 Faculty who are interested in mentoring a student may submit their project description online via Google Forms.
 Mentors who have already accepted a student do not need to submit a description.
 For the best chance of finding a student, we strongly encourage EARLY submissions of project descriptions (December and January).
 Interested students will contact faculty members directly to inquire about the project and to schedule a face-to-face meeting, typically in December, January, or early February.
 A mentor/student commitment is a mutual agreement: students are not assigned to faculty and faculty are not required to accept students not considered suitable for the project.
 A maximum of two (2) students per faculty member may qualify for Shapiro funding.
 Students should have a mentor and project finalized by mid-February to allow enough time to complete the Shapiro application by the deadline (Mar 3, 2024).

 Important: Faculty will receive a confirmation email after their projects are submitted.
 Please save the email!
 It contains a link to EDIT RESPONSE, allowing faculty to change number of students needed to 0 once recruitment goals are met.
 Changing “How many students would you like for this project?” to 0 benefits faculty by greatly reducing the number of students who inquire about your projects and benefits students by providing an updated database of available projects.
 We appreciate your help in reducing the frustration experienced by both students and faculty during the intense student-mentor match process.

 Students submit their program applications via an online portal.
 The application includes a 3-page research proposal outlining Aims, Background and Significance, Design and Methods, Student Role, Learning Objectives, and Mentoring Plan.
 Mentors should review the proposal and provide a statement of support along with a CV or NIH biosketch.
-Applications are due Mar 3, 2021.
+Student applications are due Mar 3, 2024.